COVID-19: Business + Community Information & Resources (Champaign County)

 Good to Know: Utilities, Taxes, HR, Marketing

 Ameren Illinois: In response to the economic hardships that residential and business customers may experience due to the COVID-19 pandemic, Ameren is suspending all disconnections for non-payment and forgiving any late payment fees for residential and business customers.
 Normal billing for customers’ usage will continue as usual but if you are having difficulty paying your bill, please contact their Customer Care team.
-Learn more here.
+Link to contact: Contact Customer Care team.

 Illinois American Water: In an effort to keep their customers safe during the coronavirus pandemic, Illinois American Water will be placing a moratorium and discontinuing service shut offs at this time.
 They will continue to evaluate this moratorium as more information becomes available.
 Additionally, Illinois American Water will begin the restoration of service to previously shut-off customers.
-Learn more here.
+Learn more at Illinois American Water.